-- 6.9 There will be some types of development where it will be more appropriate to go beyond the minimum requirements for public consultation.
-These are as follows (further detail about each type is contained in Appendix 3): - Type 1: Applications where there are considerable issues of scale and controversy or contrary to or out of line with the development plan, including development plan departures and Schedule 1 development requiring Environmental Impact Assessment. - Type 2: Applications broadly in accordance with the development plan BUT raising controversial issue or detail on a city wide scale, including greenfield developments, development proposed on playing fields, and applications with significant transport issues. - Type 3: Applications of a scale or development area for which a LPA requires wider community involvement; applications that fall within sites that are 'sensitive' to development pressures and allocated sites that may not have generated significant objection through the Local Plan process.
-These could include applications for large scale demolition in a Conservation Area or development involving the loss of allotment land. - 6.10 The following list sets out the types of consultation that could be used by the Council and by the Applicant where appropriate for the different types of significant applications.
-The type used will depend on the nature of the applications and the precise location. - public meeting or surgery - public exhibition - development briefs - workshop - website - Planning Aid - conservation/ public art/ urban design advisory groups - 6.11 There are other types of application under the Town and Country Planning Act 1990 and the Planning (Listed Buildings and Conservation Area) Act 1990, which have their own statutory publicity requirements.
-These include applications for: - Listed Buildings consent - Conservation Area consent, and - applications subject to Environmental Impact Assessment
+6.8 There will be some types of development where it will be more appropriate to go beyond the minimum requirements for public consultation.
+These are as follows (further detail about each type is contained in Appendix 3):

+Type 1: Applications where there are considerable issues of scale and controversy or contrary to or out of line with the development plan, including development plan departures and Schedule 1 development requiring Environmental Impact Assessment.

+Type 2: Applications broadly in accordance with the development plan BUT raising controversial issue or detail on a city wide scale, including greenfield developments, development proposed on playing fields, and applications with significant transport issues.

+Type 3: Applications of a scale or development area for which a LPA requires wider community involvement; applications that fall within sites that are 'sensitive' to development pressures and allocated sites that may not have generated significant objection through the local plan process.
+These could include applications for large scale demolition in a Conservation Area or development involving the loss of allotment land.

+- 6.9 The following list sets out the types of consultation that could be used by the Council and by the Applicant where appropriate for the different types of significant applications.
+The type used will depend on the nature of the applications and the precise location.

+- Public Meeting or surgery

+- Public exhibition

+- Development briefs

+- Workshop

+- Website

+- Planning Aid

+- Conservation/ Public Art/ Urban Design Advisory Groups

-6.12 Other types of "applications" such as Notification for Telecommunications, Tree Preservation Order consent and Advertisements Consent are also subject to their own publicity requirements.
+- 6.10 There are other types of application under the Town and Country Planning Act 1990 and the Planning (Listed Buildings and Conservation Area) Act 1990, which have their own statutory publicity requirements.
+These include applications for: - Listed Buildings consent - Conservation Area consent, and - Applications subject to Environmental Impact Assessment - 6 1 1 Other of "applications" such Notification types as for Tree Telecommunications.
+Preservation Order consent.
+Advertisements Consent are also subject to their own publicity requirements.
 Further details about the publicity requirements for these types of application are set out in Appendix 2 under the Council's Neighbour Notification Policy.
 Information about the statutory requirements may be found via the Planning Portal website, www.planningportal.gov.uk.